hhucn/backup-organisation-repos/README.md

 Installation
 ============

-Apart from Python 3, the backup script requires git (`git-core` in debian) and hg(`mercurial` in debian) to be installed.
-Check it out
+Apart from Python 3 (3.2+ recommended), the backup script requires git and hg to be installed.
+On debian/Ubuntu, run:

+    sudo apt-get install python3 git-core mercurial

-Checkout the script with
+Check out the script with:

     git clone git://github.com/hhucn/backup-organisation-repos.git